 A Sensitive Renovation and Expansion Breathes New Life Into an Aspen Escape

-Originally designed by noted Aspen Modernist Eleanor "Ellie" Brickham, the Ridge House has been updated by local firm Rowland + Broughton.
+Originally designed by noted Aspen Modernist Eleanor “Ellie” Brickham, this house was updated by local firm Rowland + Broughton (R+B).

 The Ridge House in Aspen, Colorado, has a pedigreed past.
 The residence was built in 1968 for Olympic ski legend Stein Eriksen by the architect Eleanor “Ellie” Brickham, who designed scores of homes in the area and is closely associated with the moniker “Aspen Modern.”
 The house’s current owners—an Obama-era ambassador to Austria and her investment banker husband—aren’t as well-known, but they make up for it in their cultivated tastes (their art collection features work from the painter Kehinde Wiley, among others).
 When the couple found the house too small and outdated for their family of five, they tapped local award-winning firm Rowland + Broughton (R+B).
 The architects complied, smoothing out wrinkles and modernizing the historic house with sleek contemporary materials.